 A Grecian Girl

-This is a neo-classical genre painting of a Grecian girl.
-She is holding a jug and coyly looking away from the viewer.
 Radford specialised in highly detailed interior scenes containing a central female figure, some in a classical setting as here, others in a contemporary setting.
-We don’t know the name of the model, but she was also used for the painting ‘Weary’ hung in the upstairs corridor, where she was used to very different effect.
+This Neo-Classical painting originally hung in the Yellow Room, Annie’s bedroom.
+The name of the model is unknown, but she was also used for the painting Weary (1873) hung in the nearby corridor to the Iriving Room, where she was used to very different effect.

-Radford exhibited from 1865 at The Royal Society of Painters in Watercolours; The Royal Academy; The Royal Society of Artists, Birmingham; The Walker Art Gallery, Liverpool; and Agnews and Sons Gallery.
-He was elected an Associate of The ‘Old’ Society of Painters in Watercolours in 1880.
+Radford exhibited from 1865 at the Royal Society of Painters in Watercolours; Royal Academy; Royal Society of Artists, Birmingham; Walker Art Gallery, Liverpool; and Agnew and Sons Gallery.